Diuit/DUChat-iOS-demo/README.md

            }
 ```

-14. Run app again, and you should see the **chat id** of newly created chat room in the debug console.
-Record this chat id for later usage.
+14. Run the app again, and you should see the **chat id** of newly created chat room in the debug console.
+Write down this chat id for later use.

 24. There will be only one direct chat room between two users.
 Therefore no matter how many times you call `createDirectChatRoomWith`, you will always get the same chat id.